Multi-GPU Workflows

 parameters,

-4) # We split our parameters into 4 arrays since we have 4 GPUs available.
+4) # Split the parameters into 4 arrays since 4 GPUs are available.

 xi[1].shape[0], ',', xi[2].shape[0], ',', xi[3].shape[0])